Cleaning Obsession

 Safety, consent & law

-The interest is benign and legal, raising no consent or legal concerns.
-The one meaningful caveat is clinical rather than legal: ordinary cleaning enthusiasm is not obsessive-compulsive disorder.
-In OCD, contamination obsessions and washing or cleaning compulsions form the most common symptom cluster, reported at roughly 45–60% prevalence among OCD cases, but the cleaning there is driven by intrusive fear, feels involuntary, and causes genuine distress or impairment.
+No. Enjoying cleaning is not OCD, and the two differ in motive and feeling, not just degree.
+In OCD, contamination obsessions and washing or cleaning compulsions form one of the most frequently reported symptom clusters, given as roughly 45–60% among OCD cases in one clinical sample, but the cleaning there is driven by intrusive fear, feels involuntary, and causes genuine distress or impairment.
 The DSM-5-TR diagnostic threshold, summarised in StatPearls, requires that the compulsions be time-consuming (≥1 hour a day) or cause clinically significant distress or impairment.
 If cleaning becomes compulsive, time-consuming, or distressing, that shift points toward a clinical condition deserving professional support.
 The affinity described here is the opposite: a satisfying, freely chosen preference, not a compulsion.

 - Oddly Satisfying50/100Non-Sexual FetishismA non-sexual sense of pleasure and calm derived from order, symmetry, smoothness, and neatly arranged or perfectly fitting objects: the core appeal of 'oddly satisfying' media.
 It is a common sensory and aesthetic affinity, not a disorder or paraphilia.50